Andrew Haldane: Early life

-He graduated from Bowdoin College in Brunswick, Maine, where the memory of Captain Haldane is honored annually by presenting the Haldane Cup to the graduating senior who has displayed outstanding qualities of leadership and character.
-At Bowdoin he was captain of the football team and president of the student council, and he was voted most popular senior in 1940.
-He became assistant football coach at Bowdoin in October 1941 after graduating that June.
+Haldane then attended Bowdoin College in Brunswick, Maine.
+He was captain of the football team, served as president of the student council, and was voted most popular senior in 1940.
+He also played amateur baseball as a catcher in a summer league operating in New Hampshire and Vermont.
+Haldane graduated from Bowdoin in June 1941, and was named an assistant football coach there in October.
 He had planned to coach for a season before joining the Marine Corps, but was called up after coaching for a mere two weeks.

 World War II

-He became a second lieutenant in the Marine Corps in 1942 and graduated from the Reserve Officers' Training School in Quantico.
+Haldane graduated from the Reserve Officers’ Training School in Quantico and was commissioned as a second lieutenant in the Marine Corps on January 31, 1942.
 He served with the 1st Marine Division on Guadalcanal, and was commanding officer of Company K at Cape Gloucester, where he received the Silver Star for leading hand-to-hand combat in a fight on Walt's Ridge.

-He led Company K through most of the fight for Peleliu.
-Haldane was killed by a Japanese sniper on October 12, 1944, while assessing the area of Hill 140 during the Battle of Peleliu in the Palau Islands, three days before the Marines came off the lines.
-A Sea Scouts Ship was named in his honor at his old college.
+Haldane led Company K through most of the fight for Peleliu.
+He was killed by a sniper of the Imperial Japanese Army on October 12, 1944, while assessing the area of Hill 140 during the Battle of Peleliu in the Palau Islands, three days before the Marines came off the lines.

+Legacy

+In May 1948, a Sea Scouts unit ("ship") sponsored by Bowdoin College was named in Haldane's honor.
+He is honored annually by presentation of the Haldane Cup to the graduating senior at Bowdoin College who has displayed outstanding qualities of leadership and character.